duncanamps/xa80/README.md

 ![xa80_short](https://github.com/duncanamps/xa80/assets/6016794/5a307bc0-b6b6-458f-91a2-7ae34e710088)

-This is V1.0 (Development) which is in development, and therefore incomplete.
+This is V1.0 (Development) which is currently being built up, and therefore incomplete.
 For the latest stable release, please see [Release Package V0.3.1](https://github.com/duncanamps/xa80/releases/tag/v0.3.1).

 #### Synopsis